Building Your Own Custom Workflows

 Example: Select “page content” and “primary keyword” to give the AI information about what’s on each page and what it’s targeting.

-The AI will use this context to execute your prompt for each row in your table.
+The AI will use this context to execute your workflow for each row in your table.

 Step 2: Choose your AI model